DiogoNMSantos/ts-kata/src/test/RPGKata/README.md

 3. Characters can Deal Damage to Characters.

 - Damage is subtracted from Health
+- Melee chracters deal 100 damage
+- Ranged characters deal 100 damage
 - When damage received exceeds current Health, Health becomes 0 and the character dies

-4. A Character can Heal a Character.
+1. A Character can Heal a Character.

 - Dead characters cannot be healed
 - Healing cannot raise health above Max health